Three Island Circuit

 This tour requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains.
 You must be able to get into and out of a Landrover.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Motion sickness is usually not an issue, but you have a full-day boat excursion and fly on small aircraft.
+Motion sickness is usually not an issue, but you fly on small aircraft.
 The key to avoiding motion sickness is to take action before you experience nausea.
 As with all medications, do your own research and consult with your doctor before taking any drugs (even if they are over-the-counter) and especially if you are taking other drugs.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.

 You’ll travel by bus, Landrover, and small plane.